haitaomei/GAProj/README.md

 ======
 See https://docs.docker.com/install/

-Create a Kubernetes clsuter
+3.Provision a Kubernetes clsuter
 ======
-Create in IBM Kubernetes Service, and install CLI according to the instructions.
+Create a Kubernetes cluster in IBM Kubernetes Service, and install CLI according to the instructions.

 Or if you want to run locally on MacOS, please install and start minikube using `localKube_MacOS.sh`

 **After** the cluster online, and setting up the CLI, then type `helm init` to initialise Helm.

-3.Config
+4.Config
 ======
 Copy `config.sh.tpl` to `config.sh`, configure your docker hub's username and password etc.

-4.(Optional) Build Docker images
+5.(Optional) Build Docker images
 ======
 Run `buildDocker.sh`

-5.Install Project into Kubernetes Cluster
+6.Install Project into Kubernetes Cluster
 ======
 Run `install.sh`